-- One can actually see this decay in Star Trek.
+- One can actually see this decay in the franchise.
 In the days of the original series, voice-print match and codes from three senior officers are necessary to activate the auto-destruct sequence.
 In the Next-Gen days, it only only takes two with biometric hand scans, and requires both to disable it.
 By the time of Voyager, Janeway could apparently destroy the entire ship on a whim.

 - The Xindi planet killer required access codes from any three of the five members of the Council in order to fire.
 This would've been a useful feature when three (and eventually four) of the Xindi races back out of the plan to destroy Earth.
 Unfortunately, the reptilians had ways around the codes.

-- It varies.
-In "Menace", Hammond and Carter turn it on and off with keys.
+- The passwords of two officers are required to cancel the Self-Destruct Mechanism.
+Though it varies: in "Menace", Hammond and Carter turn it on and off with keys.
 In "Lockdown", O'Neill and Kearney turn it on with keys.
 In "Lockdown" and "Avatar", Carter turns it off in the control room by tapping the computer a bit.

-- Once on Stargate, a possessed O'Neill tells another guy at gunpoint to insert his key, which struck me as defeating the purpose - you'd think they'd tell the people with keys to die rather than be coerced.
+- Once on Stargate, a possessed O'Neill tells another guy at gunpoint to insert his key, which is defeating the purpose — you'd think they'd tell the people with keys to die rather than be coerced.

 - Rare example not involving nukes: in an episode of Alias set in a Romanian mental hospital, the door to get out is double-keyed, one lock on the wall to either side of a wide maintenance door, too wide for one person to turn both keys with their hands.
 Sydney deals with this by acrobatically turning the other one with her foot.

-- In the Doctor Who episode "Journey's End", the Earth's self destruct requires three out of five UNIT soldiers in different countries around the world to work together to activate it.
+- In "Journey's End", the Earth's self destruct requires three out of five UNIT soldiers in different countries around the world to work together to activate it.